-It is illegal to fish with any spring, lever, chemically, electrically, or mechanically triggered hook at any time.
-The use of any mechanical device to automatically retrieve fish is also illegal.
 Any device directly connected to the fishing rod that sets the hook is legal as long as it does not reel in (retrieve) fish.
+The use of any device to automatically hook or retrieve fish is illegal.

-After a fish is caught on hook and line, it is legal to return all fish to the water at the site of capture if done in no longer than the time needed to unhook, measure and/ or photograph the fish immediately after being caught.
+After a fish is caught on hook and line, it is legal to return all fish to the water at the site of capture if done in no longer than the time needed to unhook, measure and/or photograph the fish immediately after being caught.
 Fish returned to the water should show no evidence of bleeding, be handled carefully, and not thrown or dropped.
 All fish released from bridges and wing walls (e.g. Garrison Dam Tailrace) must be done immediately after being placed in a fish basket/open container to ensure fish survival.